-But then, if you store files that take up too much space in your computer, that won’t go down well with the computer’s performance.
+If you store files that take up too much space in your computer, it can negatively impact the laptop’s performance.
 So, the best thing would be to get an external storage device.

-The MacBook Air boasts a 256GB memory space.
-But the highlight is that you can configure this to 512GB, 1TB, and finally, 2TB, which is enough space to store a host of files.
+The MacBook Air comes with 256GB of storage space.
+You can configure this to 512GB, 1TB, and finally, 2TB, which is enough space to store a host of files.

 So, with the MacBook Air, you don’t need an external storage device.
-Instead, you can increase storage space, and that’s it.
+Instead, you can increase onboard storage space and have it all on the machine.

 The MacBook Air is a beast when it comes to battery duration.
 The battery can last for over 11 hours.
-Sometimes, you can enjoy up to 18 hours.
+Sometimes, you can enjoy up to 18 hours of performance.

 How Much Does The MacBook Air Cost?

-With Apple’s latest chip, the M1, it would be easier for people to peg a higher price on the MacBook Air.
-However, the MacBook Air, as stated on Apple’s official website, cost $999.
+With Apple’s latest chip, the M1, you might expect a higher price on the MacBook Air.
+However, the MacBook Air, as stated on Apple’s official website, costs $999.
 The price increased earlier, but Apple was kind enough to lower it.

-However, the main question is should you splash the cash on the MacBook Air?
+However, the main question is should you spend the cash on the MacBook Air?
 If you’re still not sure how to answer that, here’s a tip for you.

 So, what is your reason for wanting the MacBook Air?
 Well, if you’re an avid gamer and buying the MacBook Air for gaming, consider canceling your plan.
 The MacBook laptops’ GPU is relatively low.
-Thus, if you’re considering playing GPU-intensive games, you’ll be highly disappointed.
+If you’re considering playing GPU-intensive games, you’ll be highly disappointed.

 Can I use the MacBook Air for video editing?
 Yes, the laptop can edit 4k videos.
-But as you know, the higher the video’s resolution, the harder it would get on your computer’s CPU.
+But as you know, the higher the video’s resolution, the more stress it will put on your computer’s CPU.

 Additionally, know that some CPU-intensive tasks might slow down your MacBook Air a little bit.
-These include tasks like rendering and while exporting the finished work.
-All you need is patience.
-Your laptop will get through this stage.
+These include tasks like rendering and exporting the finished work.
+You may need a little patience.
+Your laptop will eventually get through this stage.

 Is MacBook Air good for programming?
 The answer is yes.
 It is capable of handling every single programming need you may have without any lagging.
 Nevertheless, what sets it apart isn’t only the hardware.
 It’s the file system and OS.

-The MacBook Air also boasts an incredible battery, which can last for several hours.
-The battery can last for 15 hours.
+The MacBook Air also boasts an incredible battery, which can last for 15 hours.
 But if you don’t use power-demanding programs, the battery will last longer.